Gear-AI/Gear-AI.github.io/README.md

 # Gear-AI.github.io

-Official Website of GEAR - AI organisation.
+Official Website of GEAR - AI organization.

+This is a organization which maintains real life projects based on Machine Learning!